thangadurairajapandiyan/notes/helm/basics.md

 * **Helm serve removed**
 Not many people used helm serve (which was used to run a local Chart Repository on your machine for development purposes) but for those who did — it’s removed now.
 Although you can still use it as a plugin instead.
 * **Namespaces are not created automatically anymore** When creating a release in a namespace that does not exist, Helm 2 would create it automatically.
 Helm 3 follows the behaviour of other Kubernetes tooling and returns an error if the namespace does not exist.
+Releases are persisted on a release namespace basis and not in the Tiller namespace anymore

 **Reference**